From 13 February 2026, trainees are included in the apprentice definition and are exempt from levy.

 How do I make levy payments?

-Teh preferred method of payment is BPAY, although Electronic Funds Transfers, credit card payment and cheques are accepted.
+The preferred method of payment is BPAY, although Electronic Funds Transfers and credit card payments are accepted.
 Payment reference details will be shown in your return summary and also on your invoice.

-No, working directors may not be registered with the scheme as a normal employee.
-A working director may join our voluntary working director scheme if they wish.
+Working directors may not be registered with the scheme as a normal employee.
+A Working Director may join our voluntary Working Director scheme if they wish.
 Please refer to the Working Directors page for more information.

 New workers can be added any time through the Employer Portal after you have registered as an employer.
 You can add new workers one at a time or use a spreadsheet template to upload multiple workers at the same time.
 New workers can also be added when you complete your Employer Returns.

-What happens if one of my employees transfers to or from a role that requires registration in the scheme?
+What happens if one of my employees transfers to or from a role that requires registration in the Portable Long Service Leave scheme?

 Please refer to the Moving In and Out of the Scheme.

-I am no longer employing workers covered by the scheme, how do I cancel my registration?
+I am no longer employing workers covered by the Portable Long Service Leave scheme, how do I cancel my registration?

 Please log into the Employer Portal and complete a cancellation request.
 All Employer Returns will need to be lodged and workers terminated.

 My previous worker has left the sector and has not accrued 84 Months to be eligible for a pro-rata payment.
-What happens to the levies paid into the scheme?
+What happens to the levies paid into the Portable Long Service Leave scheme?

 Levies and investment earnings cover long service leave payments as well as scheme administrative costs.
 If a worker does not accrue 84 Months of service, they are not entitled to a payment.
 We have no discretion in this matter.